 Are you still really who you say you are?

 If you think about it, these are the two questions companies should care most about when it comes to digital identity.
 The answers to those questions come through two interconnected processes: upfront identity verification and ongoing user authentication.
 Identity verification confirms the link between the digital and real worlds on the outset of the customer relationship — during account opening or enrollment.
-Authentication maintains that the person who later logs into the account is the same person who initially opened the account.
+Authentication maintains the person who later logs into the account is the same person who initially opened the account.

 Increasingly, modern enterprises are turning to biometrics for identity verification and authentication in order to answer the burning questions we posed above.
 Companies are using biometrics, alongside more traditional ID verification, to strengthen their defenses against online fraud, maintain compliance with AML and KYC, and to build trust in their online ecosystems.

 At Jumio, we recommend a best-practice online identity verification process that ties the digital identity to a physical or digital ID issued by a trusted authority, and after the ID is proven to be authentic, the digital identity is further corroborated with a selfie and certified liveness detection to ensure that the user is physically present.
-This powerful combination of verifying who someone is, binding that person to face-based biometrics and further securing the transaction with certified liveness detection allows modern organizations to operate more securely in the digital world.
+This powerful combination of verifying who someone is, binding that person to face-based biometrics and further securing the transaction with liveness detection allows modern organizations to operate more securely in the digital world.